bhenjameen/SocialMediaProgram/README.md

 # Export of Social Media feeds to JSON and XML file types

-Export multiple file types with a Social Media Program
+Exporting multiple file types with a Social Media Program written in Golang